AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-asset-sharing.md

 ## Configure Day CQ mail service {#configmailservice}

+Before you can share assets as links, configure the email service.

 1. Click or tap the AEM logo, and then navigate to **[!UICONTROL Tools]** &gt; **[!UICONTROL Operations]** &gt; **[!UICONTROL Web Console]**.
 1. From the list of services, locate **[!UICONTROL Day CQ Mail Service]**.
 1. Click the **[!UICONTROL Edit]** icon beside the service, and configure the following parameters for **Day CQ Mail Service]** with the details mentioned against their names: